projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-APL_GVT-g.rst

 timeslot among the VMs.
 GVT-g uses the physical GPU to directly execute all the commands submitted from a VM, so it avoids the complexity of emulating the Render Engine, which is the most complex part of the GPU.
-In the meantime, the resource pass-through of both the Frame Buffer and Command Buffer minimizes the hypervisor's intervention of CPU accesses, while the GPU scheduler guarantees every VM a quantum time-slice for direct GPU execution.
+In the meantime, the resource passthrough of both the Frame Buffer and Command Buffer minimizes the hypervisor's intervention of CPU accesses, while the GPU scheduler guarantees every VM a quantum time-slice for direct GPU execution.
 With that, GVT-g can achieve near-native performance for a VM workload.

 In :numref:`gvt-arch`, the yellow GVT device model works as a client on top of an i915 driver in the Service VM.
-It has a generic Mediated Pass-Through (MPT) interface, compatible with all types of hypervisors.
+It has a generic Mediated Passthrough (MPT) interface, compatible with all types of hypervisors.
 For ACRN, some extra development work is needed for such MPT interfaces.
 For example, we need some changes in ACRN-DM to make ACRN compatible with